-Unfortunately the best laid plans are often laid to waste.
-Maybe the frustration of having your spouse gone built up on you until you burst, maybe you’re both under financial stress, maybe you have a reason to be legitimately mad.
-Whatever the cause, the truth is that arguments while your spouse is on deployment do happen.
-Every couple fights sometimes, it’s a fact of marriage, however the fight feels that much worse when your spouse is gone on deployment.
+Unfortunately, the best-laid plans are often laid to waste.
+Maybe the frustration of having your spouse gone built upon you until you burst, maybe you’re both under financial stress, maybe you have a reason to be legitimately mad.
+Whatever the cause, the truth is that arguments, while your spouse is on deployment, do happen.
+Every couple fights sometimes, it’s a fact of a marriage, however, the fight feels that much worse when your spouse is gone on deployment.
 The last thing you want to do is feel even more disconnected from your spouse when you already miss them so much and that’s why it’s important to apologize.
 Here are some key things to remember next time after you get in an argument while your spouse is deployed:

 1. First of all, remember that it’s ok to fight

 Every couple fights.
 No marriage or person is perfect and getting into a disagreement is totally normal, even without the added stress of deployment.
 Fighting can even be healthy, when it’s done respectfully, because it gives both of you a chance to air out your issues.
 So don’t beat yourself up for arguing, even when your spouse is on deployment.
 However do remember that while arguing is ok from time to time, not resolving it isn’t healthy.

 2. In marriage there can only be one winner

 One of the best statements about marriage I’ve heard is that in marriage there are three parties.
 There is you, your spouse, and the marriage itself and only one of those parties can be the winner.
 In order for the marriage to win, you both need to set aside your own desire to win the argument, and remember your marriage is more important than who apologizes first.

 3. Ask yourself if it will matter in 5 years